netgen/ibexa-site-api/docs/introduction/index.rst

 Integration with Ibexa
 ----------------------

-You can use the Site API services described above as you would normally do it a Symfony application.
+You can use the Site API services described above as you would normally do in a Symfony application.
 But these are also integrated into Ibexa's view layer.
 There is a Site API version of the view configuration, available under ``ng_content_view`` key: